Chapter 68, Guilty Of The Deadly Sin

 It’s not excessive lust to enjoy sex as a woman.
 Did lust, the excessive thought and desire for sex lead you astray again and again?
 Did you crave sex insatiably; completely give yourself up to dissipation and licentiousness to live a shameless profligate life?
 No, you were sated time and again with your husband during bouts of faithfulness.
 You always put family before your sexual satisfaction even if your fortifications jeopardized them.
 It was not for lust you put them at risk.
 It was because of something else.”

-“Well sister, I did have sex over and over with other men.
+“Well sister, I did have sex over and over with men not married to.
 I had sex with many men, isn’t that lust?”

 “No, a prostitute has sex with many but not for lust.
 It wasn’t sex which you sought over and over, it was something else.
 To acquire redemption, you must understand what led to wantonness, the root of your disaffection.
 Let’s forge ahead and move on to the next, gluttony.”